 Event Notification System: Expand the number of practices that subscribe to

 ENS allowing real time notifications back to the primary provider when their patient has a transition in care.
-As we get emergency visits from LTPAC, we will be able to add notifications when patients have been admitted/discharged providing a full view of continuum of care to the assigned provider.
+As we get emergency visits from LTPAC, we will be able to add notifications when patients have been admitted/discharged, providing a full view of the continuum of care to the assigned provider.
 There are currently 319 providers actively receiving notifications on a daily basis and an additional 14 more have signed agreements for implementation.

 CCDA Exchange: Send an automated CCD at the conclusion of each ambulatory